gabrielcfs1/gabrielcfs1/README.md

 ### Hi there, I'm Gabriel Colombo 👋

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently trying to find a work to get some developing experience...
-- 🌱 I’m currently learning HTML, CSS, JAVASCRIPT and starting with frameworks!
+- 🌱 I’m learning HTML, CSS, JAVASCRIPT and starting with frameworks!

 <div>
   <a href="https://github.com/gabrielcfs1">